 Taking huge offense at this, the prince related the events of the journey, during which he stressed the fact that although his brothers had abandoned him, his faithful companion Svana, did not, and followed him (Yudhistira) freely, and of his own accord.
 Thus, if he were denied entry into heaven because of his dog, he would refuse entry if it were granted to him alone.
 At this, Lord Indra recognized the purity of the prince’s heart and welcomed them both to paradise where, as the story relates, they reside to this day.

 The Sirius “Mystery”

-Long before Sirius was proven to have a small companion in the form of a white dwarf star, the Dogon people of Mali in Africa had placed Sirius and its companion at the centre of their religion.
-They knew for instance that its period was 50 years, and that it had an elliptical orbit.
-The actual orbit was only determined fairly recently, and was found to be 50.04 years, and as the Dogon said it does, Sirius was found to be rotating about its own axis as well.
+Long before Sirius was proven to have a small companion in the form of a white dwarf star, the Dogon people of Mali in Africa had placed Sirius and its companion at the center of their religion.
+They knew for instance that its period was 50 years and that it had an elliptical orbit.
+The actual orbit was only determined fairly recently and was found to be 50.04 years.
+As the Dogon said it does, Sirius was also found to be rotating about its own axis as well.

 Whatever the truth of the matter though, Sirius will blaze in the sky for many millions of years more, during which it will no doubt give rise to nearly as many tales.